 You can claim compensation from the Financial Services Compensation Scheme if you have been mis-sold a general (as opposed to investment) insurance policy and the company that sold it to you has gone bust.

-- Sell you payment protection insurance that includes cover for redundancy when you are out of work, retired or self-employed – this would mean any claim would probably be turned down.
+- sell you payment protection insurance that includes cover for redundancy when you’re out of work, retired or self-employed – this would mean any claim would probably be turned down

 You might also be able to make a claim under the scheme if: